Body of student pulled from retention pond on Christmas

 The body of the 14-year-old boy was found in a retention pond near Crestwood Middle School and the Royal Palm Beach recreation center at the intersection of Sparrow Drive and Sweet Bay Lane, the Palm Beach School District said.
 The circumstances on how he died have not been released.

-Though the name wasn't released, the school district had posted on Twitter that Vensly Maxime, 14, of Royal Palm Beach, was last seen in the area of the Royal Palm Beach Recreation Center on Wednesday.
+The Palm Beach County Sheriff's Office identified the boy as Vensly Maxime, 14, of Royal Palm Beach.

+He had last been seen in the area of the Royal Palm Beach Recreation Center on Wednesday.
 Maxime was in the eighth grade at Crestwood Middle School.

 Palm Beach County Sheriff's Deputies are investigating, and crime scene tape blocked the entrance of the recreation center.